 - Funeral expenses

 - Mental suffering

 - Applicable lost benefits to survivors

-Calculating these damages requires the experienced hand of a wrongful death attorney.
+Calculating these damages requires the experienced hand of an Indianapolis wrongful death lawyer.
 You could risk losing an opportunity to access compensation.

 Is There A Time Limit to File a Wrongful Death Claim in Indiana?